 Find a Dentist Near Me

 Consult your dentist to discuss any questions about how long should a crown last.
-Or, check out the Smile Generation to find a dentist near you for all your mouth health needs.
+Or, check out our Find a Dentist tool to find a dentist near you for all your mouth health needs.
 You can read patient reviews, peruse staff bios, and schedule an appointment online with a click of your mouse.

 Smile Generation blog articles are reviewed by a licensed dental professional before publishing.
 However, we present this information for educational purposes only with the intent to promote readers’ understanding of oral health and oral healthcare treatment options and technology.
 We do not intend for our blog content to substitute for professional dental care and clinical advice, diagnosis, or treatment planning provided by a licensed dental professional.
 Smile Generation always recommends seeking the advice of a dentist, physician, or other licensed healthcare professional for a dental or medical condition or treatment.